-To repay a portion of the outstanding principal amount of the obligation evidenced by a loan agreement between the City of Tallahassee and the Sunshine State Governmental Financial Commission dated, and to pay for costs associated with the bond issue.
+The Series 2009 Bonds were issued to repay a portion of the outstanding principal amount of the obligation evidenced by a loan agreement between the City of Tallahassee and the Sunshine State Governmental Financial Commission.

 The bonds are secured by a pledge of and lien on the City's Guaranteed Entitlement Revenues; the City's receipts from the Local Government Half-Cent Sales Tax; the proceeds from the City's Local Communications Services Tax; and earnings on the investment of all funds and accounts created under the Resolution except the Rebate Fund.